-- 33. The following conditions apply: - This funding must only be used for the purpose for which it is being allocated as set out in this guidance; that is, for the provision of FAs.
-SFC retains the right to audit relevant institutional data/records/documentation in order to satisfy itself that this is the case (and the institution undertakes that it will provide such assistance as SFC reasonably requires). - Use of funding must meet the eligibility criteria set out in this guidance. - Any under-delivery or shortfall in activity may result in the recovery of funding. - Colleges must provide data returns requested by SFC to the deadlines and standards specified, including FES reporting requirements. - Colleges must provide updates on the funded activity as requested by SFC. - In acknowledgement of SFC's funding contribution, our logo must be displayed on any publicity material relating to FAs (signage, posters, website, etc.).
-You will also be required to display other logos in recognition of FA delivery full details are contained within the marketing toolkit on www.apprenticeships.scot/resources. - 34.
+- 33. The following conditions apply: - This funding has been allocated for the delivery of Foundation Apprenticeships and must be used primarily for this activity.
+If colleges are unable to meet the recruitment targets agreed with SFC it may be possible to utilise the credits for other planned provision where there is greater demand.
+Colleges must notify SFC's Skills team (apprenticeships@sfc.ac.uk) at the earliest opportunity if there is a requirement to utilise the credits elsewhere.
+Use of funding must meet the eligibility criteria set out in this guidance. - Any under-delivery or shortfall in activity may result in the recovery of funding. - Colleges must provide data returns requested by SFC to the deadlines and standards specified, including FES reporting requirements. - Colleges must provide updates on the funded activity as requested by SFC. - In acknowledgement of SFC's funding contribution, our logo must be displayed on any publicity material relating to FAs (signage, posters, website, etc.).
+You will also be required to display other logos in recognition of FA delivery - full details are contained within the marketing toolkit on www.apprenticeships.scot/resources. - 34.
 SFC is committed to processing any personal data fairly, transparently and in accordance with the law.
 SFC's privacy notice is available on our website.
 SFC will use the information submitted by colleges to provide regular updates to the Scottish Government on the current uptake and use of funding.
 (The Scottish Government's privacy notice is available on their website.)